maliksalman/ldap-client-demo/README.md

 ./run-app-image.sh mutualtls
 ```

 In this profile, the client communication is initiated un-encrypted on port `389` but is upgraded to mutual TLS through the *StartTLS* mechanism.
 The CA cert used by the LDAP server and a client key/cert are loaded in the app container using spring-boot's SSL bundle mechanism.
 There is no need to add our CA to the JDK's truststore in this case.
+The SSL  bundle information is injected into a [`LdapContextSource` bean](./src/main/java/sample/TLSConfig.java) which helps configure the `LdapTemplte`.
 Notice the log output shown in the LDAP server's docker container output.